5 Anthropic Soils

 AR

-1. a layer comprising natural organic waste, or manufactured organic material, including plastics, that is at least 30 cm thick and has an upper boundary at the land surface, or is buried within 90 cm of the land surface, or
+1. a layer comprising natural organic waste, or manufactured organic matter, including plastics, that is at least 30 cm thick and is buried within 90 cm of the land surface, OR

 2. has a methane content sufficient to be detected by odour.